microsoft/Low-Code/website/blog/2023-lcf/2023-02-09/part-2.md

 ## Add the Forem v0 connector to your app

 To work with the forem connector, you first need to add that to your app.
 Go to Power Apps Studio and select the `Data` icon in the left menu.
 Next, add the connector to your app by selecting the `Add data` button.
 Search for `Forem` and click on your custom connector.
 If you already have a connection, feel free to select that.
-If not, add a connection here.
+If not, add a connection here by adding the API key you need for the [Forem API](https://developers.forem.com/api/v1#getting-an-api-key).

 After connecting the custom connector to your app, the data tab should look like this: